 We have an intuition that we "commit" to a decision at a specific moment.
 Despite this intuition early neuroscience researchers found that brain activity becomes predictive of our intentions far in advance, sometimes up to 10 seconds.
 In this experiment we showed that in reality the point of no return, after which an action is guaranteed to happen, occurs only about 200 ms before motor activity.
 Until the point of no return the brain has not committed with no possibility of cancelling.

-Birman, D.*, Schultze-Kraft, M.*, Rusconi, M., Allefeld, C., Görgen, K., Dähne, S., ... & Haynes, J. D. (2015).
+Schultze-Kraft, M.*, Birman, D.*, Rusconi, M., Allefeld, C., Görgen, K., Dähne, S., ... & Haynes, J. D. (2015).
 The point of no return in vetoing self-initiated movements.
 Proceedings of the National Academy of Sciences, 201513569. *Equal author contribution. at hayneslab

-Instructors: Dan Birman, Corey Fernandez
+Instructors: Daniel Birman, Corey Fernandez

 Instructor: Justin Gardner

-Head TA: Dan Birman
+Head TA: Daniel Birman

 2019 TAs: Akshay Jagadeesh, Minyoung Lee, Jon Walters, Ian Eisenberg, Josiah Leong, Kawena Hirayama; Undergraduate TAs: Megumi Sano, Graham Todd, Greg Weaver, Vinh Ton, Kendall Costello, Michael Ko